shivannis/xandr-docs-public/xandr-docs/articles/bidders/guaranteed-outcomes.md

 ### Ad call

 When an ad call is received, the Exchange first predicts the likelihood that the impression will yield the desired outcome.
 If a prediction cannot be determined, the impression is ineligible for outcome-based bids.
 There may be other reasons outcome-based bids aren't supported.
 For example, monitoring may indicate that the prediction for the given placement is inaccurate, which may lead the placement to be marked ineligible.
 In addition, outcome-based bids are not accepted when clearing directly with the seller.
-For more information on pre-bid outcome predictions, see [Outcome Prediction](#outcome-prediction)
+For more information on pre-bid outcome predictions, see [Outcome Prediction](#outcome-prediction).

 If an outcome prediction is available, and all other eligibility checks pass, then the Exchange will calculate an outcome-based bid-to-CPM conversion rate.
 This rate is calculated by multiplying the outcome prediction by a market-making fee.
 For more information on the conversion rate, see the sections on [Understanding Payment Conversion Rates](#understanding-payment-conversion-rates) and the [Market-Making Fee](#market-making-fee).